The Name's the Same

 The Name's the Same is an American game show produced by Goodson-Todman for the ABC television network from December 5, 1951 to August 31, 1954, followed by a run from October 25, 1954 to October 7, 1955.
 The premise was for contestants to guess the names of persons whose actual name corresponded to a famous person, celebrity, a place, common object or action.

-It was alternately sponsored by Swanson and Johnson Wax for the majority of its run.
-It was also sponsored by the Bendix home appliance division of Avco early in its run, and Clorets and Chicken of the Sea tuna midway through its run.
-The show's second run sponsor, Ralston Purina, also sponsored Ethel and Albert, the program that replaced The Name's the Same on the ABC schedule.
+It was originally sponsored by Bendix home appliances (a division of Avco), then on alternate weeks for the next two years by Swanson canned and frozen poultry, and by Johnson Wax.
+After a brief hiatus in late 1954, the series returned under the new sponsorship of Ralston Purina; Clorets and Chicken of the Sea tuna also signed on as sponsors.

 Moderators

 Robert Q. Lewis was the original host and moderator from December 5, 1951 to August 31, 1954.
-During three separate personal vacation breaks, in 1953 and 1954, Conrad Nagel, Brian Aherne and Clifton Fadiman substituted for Lewis.
-After Lewis' final show, where he implied the show's future was in doubt, The Name's the Same went on hiatus, giving Lewis more time to devote to his daytime variety shows on CBS which Swanson decided to sponsor in place of this show.
-(Announcer Lee Vines continued with Lewis on CBS.)
+When Lewis was vacationing, Conrad Nagel, Brian Aherne, and Clifton Fadiman substituted for him.
+After Lewis' final show, where he implied the show's future was in doubt, The Name's the Same went on hiatus, giving Lewis more time to devote to his daytime variety shows on CBS.
+Swanson followed Lewis, abandoning The Name's the Same.
+(Announcer Lee Vines continued with Lewis on CBS).

-The Name's the Same returned on October 25 with a new set and Ralston Purina joined as the sponsor.
-During this 39-week run the moderators changed thrice: Dennis James hosted for 18 weeks, through April 4; Bob and Ray shared the moderators' duties for 10 weeks, from April 11 to June 21; Clifton Fadiman returned to the emcee's chair on June 28, hosting for 11 weeks through the final episode on October 7.
+The Name's the Same returned on October 25, 1954 with a new set, and Ralston Purina joined as the sponsor.
+During this 39-week run the moderators changed: Dennis James hosted for 18 weeks, through April 4, 1955, Bob and Ray shared the moderators' duties for 10 weeks, from April 11, 1955 to June 21, 1955.
+Clifton Fadiman returned to the emcee's chair on June 28, 1955, hosting for 11 weeks through the final episode on October 7, 1955.